 Risks identified in our audit plan Work completed Assurance gained and issues arising The revenue cycle includes fraudulent transactions Under ISA (UK&I) 240 there is a presumed risk that revenue may be misstated due to the improper recognition of revenue.
 This presumption can be rebutted if the auditor concludes that there is no risk of material misstatement due to fraud relating to revenue recognition.
-Having considered the risk factors set out in ISA240 and the nature of the revenue streams at Westminster City Council, we have determined that the risk of fraud arising from revenue recognition can be rebutted, because: • there is little incentive to manipulate revenue recognition; • opportunities to manipulate revenue recognition are very limited; and • the culture and ethical frameworks of local authorities, including Westminster City Council, mean that all forms of fraud are seen as unacceptable.
-Our audit work to date has not identified any issues in respect of revenue recognition.
-The Council changed their revenue recognition policy for the Housing Revenue Account (HRA) contribution to expenditure in 2016/17.
-This has resulted in approximately £13.1m increase in revenue to the HRA this year.
-The Council is currently reviewing the impact on the 2015/16 income for the change in accounting policy and we will verbally update the committee at the meeting whether there is any impact on the prior year income figures.
-Currently this is not a material change in accounting policy so a prior year restatement is not required.
-Our sample testing of the completion statements in is progress.
+Having considered the risk factors set out in ISA240 and the nature of the revenue streams at Westminster City Council, we have determined that the risk of fraud arising from revenue recognition can be rebutted, because: there is little incentive to manipulate revenue recognition; and opportunities to manipulate revenue recognition are very limited.
+Our audit work has not identified any issues in respect of revenue recognition.
+The Council changed its revenue recognition policy for the Housing Revenue Account (HRA) contribution to expenditure in 2016/17.
+This has resulted in a £10.1m increase in revenue to the HRA this year.
+The Council has enhanced the accounting policy disclosure to transparently report the change in the year.
+The Council reviewed the potential impact on the 2015/16 income for the change in accounting policy and confirmed that this would not have had a material impact on the prior year accounts so no restatement of the CIES HRA income is required.
 Management over-ride of controls Under ISA (UK&I) 240 it is presumed that the risk of management over-ride of controls is present in all entities.
 We have performed the following: review of entity controls review of journal entry process and selection of unusual journal entries for testing back to supporting documentation review of accounting estimates, judgements and decisions made by management review of unusual significant transactions.
-Our audit work to date has not identified any evidence of management over-ride of controls.
-However, our review of journal controls and testing of journal entries has identified that a weakness in the system arising in the prior year has remained for 10 journals in 2016/17: • cross entity journals can be raised across the triborough councils.
-Journals testing is still in progress and a verbal update will be given at the committee meeting.
+Our audit work has not identified any evidence of management override of controls.
+However, our review of journal controls and testing of journal entries has identified that a weakness in the system arising in the prior year has remained for 10 journals in 2016/17: • cross entity journals can be raised across the tri-borough councils.
+No other issues were identified from our journals testing in 2016/17.
 We set out later in this section of the report our work and findings on key accounting estimates and judgements.